Our Parishes

 Sisland

-Sisland is a tiny hamlet set in peaceful Norfolk countryside 1.5 miles west of Loddon.
-There are about 44 people living in the village which comprises eight private houses, one converted barn (two dwellings) and three farms.
+Sisland is a tiny village set in peaceful Norfolk countryside 1.5 miles west of Loddon.
+There are about 44 people living in the parish.

-the East gable which has become rather porous – is undergoing brick and stone repairs to combat the ravages of time.
-Work commenced on June 1st.
+The east gable at Sisland has become rather porous, and is therefore undergoing brick and stone repairs to combat the ravages of time.
 We have also felled and trimmed trees that were blocking light and air.

 We now know that, after the lightning strike in the late 1700s, the medieval flint structure was encased in brick, giving us today's delightful Georgian Church.